Discussion Papers 2007. No. 58.

 DRBOHLAV, D. – CERMÁK, Z. 1998: International Migrants in Central European Cities.
 In

-ENYEDI, GY. (ed.): Social Change and Urban Restructuring in Central-Europe.
+ENYEDI, GY. (ed.): Social Change and Urban Restructuring in Central-Europe.,

 Budapest, Akadémiai Kiadó.
 87–109. p.